Skip to main content

 1. docker pull dwisiswant0/apkleaks:latest

-I chose to do from PyPi – simple installation and worked perfectly on the new Mac M1.
+I chose to do Step 1 with PyPi – a simple installation and it worked perfectly on the new Mac M1.

-Running apkleaks from the terminal will bring of the basic help menu otherwise apkleaks -h will provide additional information on each of the flags allowed for execution.
+Running apkleaks from the terminal will bring up the basic help menu otherwise apkleaks -h will provide additional information on each of the flags allowed for execution.

-The above screenshot breaks down multiple categories the tool may discover items within source code.
-I have noticed that quite few of the items flagged have been false positives, however the tool has a very high processing time that can provide additional items to review – it just makes sense to add this to my testing playbook when testing mobile applications.
+The above screenshot breaks down multiple categories the tool may discover items within the source code.
+I have noticed that quite a few of the items flagged have been false positives, however, the tool has a very high processing time that can provide additional items to review – it just makes sense to add this to my testing playbook when testing mobile applications.

-White Oak Security is a highly skilled and knowledgeable cyber security testing company that works hard to get into the minds of opponents to help protect those we serve from malicious threats through expertise, integrity, and passion.
+White Oak Security provides deep-dive offensive security testing.
+We are a highly skilled and knowledgeable cyber security and penetration testing company that works hard to help organizations strengthen their security posture by getting into the minds of opponents to try to protect those we serve from malicious threats through expertise, integrity, and passion.

 Read more from White Oak Security’s pentesting team.